quiaro/cordova-sample-plugin/README.md

 * Sencha Touch v2.3.1.410
 * Cordova v3.5.0-0.2.6
 * XCode v5.1.1
+* Android API v19

-The plugin does *not* currently work for Android
+The plugin compiles, but does *not* currently work for Android

 ##Usage